Samuelsamraj/Airbnb-Analysis/README.md

 Give credit to any sources, libraries, or tutorials that influenced or supported your project.

 ## Future Enhancements
 Discuss potential improvements or additions to the project in the future.
-This could include feature enhancements, data updates, or scalability considerations.
+This could include feature enhancements, data updates, or scalability considerations
 ## Feedback
 Encourage users and contributors to provide feedback or report issues.
 Include contact information or a link to the project's issue tracker.